marczz/mzlinux_pages/media/media_players.md

     _It should be slower because doing only fixed arithmetic, but I found it 10% faster on an intel dual core._

+{{< iref "#mplayer" "mplayer" >}}
+:   MPlayer is a movie player.
+It plays most video and **audio**
+    formats.
+He is described in the
+    {{< iref "#mplayer" "Video Players section" >}} MPlayer can be used to record streaming audio with a command line like:

+        mplayer -playlist playlist.txt -ao pcm -aofile mystream.wav -vc dummy -vo null

+    It can be used from a cron tab like:

+        0 11 * * 1-5 /home/username/scripts/streamrecorder >& /dev/null 0 14 * * 1-5  killall -9 mplayer

+    You can also use in the same way {{< iref "#mpv" "mpv" >}}

 ## Ncurses sound players
 <a name="auditive"></a>auditive